IgaoGuru/personal-site/src/pages/essays/not-good.md

 Again, where are we going with this?
 Is any of this useful, at all?

 Conclusion: I'll keep programming computers because I think they're cool.
 I have no commitment to it.
 If they ever stop being cool (to me), I'll stop programming them.
 For now, I hope I get to make a living, and hopefully study cool things throughout.

+<small style="color: grey;">My thanks to Neel and Gui for proofreading this essay.
+Feel free to take anything with you, just say hi if you do :)</small>